intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

 6/6 [==============================] - 0s 84ms/step - loss: 0.1986 - accuracy: 0.9410 - val_loss: 0.4498 - val_accuracy: 0.8534
 ```

 Notice the model prints the time per step in the logs: for example, "84ms/step".
-The first epoch may be slower as TensorFlow spends some time optimizing the model, but afterwards the time per step should stabilize.
+The first epoch may be slower as TensorFlow spends some time optimizing the model, but afterward the time per step should stabilize.

 If you are running this guide in Colab, you can compare the performance of mixed precision with float32.
-To do so, change the policy from `mixed_float16` to `float32` in the "Setting the dtype policy" section, then rerun all the cells up to this point.
+To do so, change the policy from `mixed_float16` to `float32` in the [Setting the dtype policy](#setting-the-dtype-policy) section, then rerun all the cells up to this point.
 On GPUs, you should see the time per step significantly increase, indicating mixed precision sped up the model.
 Make sure to change the policy back to `mixed_float16` and rerun the cells before continuing with the guide.

 For many real-world models, mixed precision also allows you to double the batch size without running out of memory, as float16 tensors take half the memory.
 This does not apply however to this toy model, as you can likely run the model in any dtype where each batch consists of the entire MNIST dataset of 60,000 images.